-Virtue ethics (from Greek: arête) stresses the importance of an individual’s character when she is deciding how to act morally and ethically (1).
-It is also a theory with its origins firmly rooted in Aristotle (384-322 BC), a famous Greek philosopher, who argued that a virtuous person is one who possesses ideal character traits (2).
-Still, over 2300 years later, Aristotle’s work is studied and discussed, especially in moral philosophy and ethics.
+Virtue ethics (from Greek, arête) is a normative ethical theory that stresses the importance of an individual’s character when she is deciding how to act morally and ethically.
+It is also a theory with its origins firmly rooted in the Greek philosopher Aristotle (384-322 BCE) who argued that a virtuous person is one who possesses ideal character traits.
+Still, over two millennia later, Aristotle’s work is studied and discussed, especially in moral philosophy and ethics (1).

-A helpful way to examine Virtue ethics is to see how it differs to other normative ethical theories.
-Virtue ethics approaches ethical and moral decisions differently to Deontological ethics.
-Deontological ethics, and Teleological ethics, identify universal moral laws that apply in all situations involving moral decisions.
-However, virtue ethics does not do this; instead it asks broader questions such as “How ought I to live?” or “What constitutes a good life?”
-A Deontological ethicist may say that stealing is always wrong independent of any good that could manifest form such an action, whereas a Consequentialist would argue that stealing is wrong due to the negative consequences such an act could have.
-However, on Virtue ethics, further factors such as motives are taken into account, for instance, would stealing an item provide personal benefit for the thief?
+A helpful way to examine virtue ethics is to see how it differs from other normative ethical theories.
+Virtue ethics approaches ethical and moral decisions differently to deontological ethics.
+Deontological ethics, and teleological ethics, identify universal moral laws that apply in all situations.
+Virtue ethics does not do this and instead asks broader questions such as “How ought I to live?” or “What constitutes a good life?”
+A Deontological ethicist may say that stealing is always wrong independent of any good that could manifest from such an action, whereas a consequentialist would argue that stealing is wrong due to the negative consequences such an act could have.
+However, on virtue ethics, further factors such as motives are taken into account: would stealing an item provide personal benefit for the thief?
 If so, then it is not a moral and virtuous action.
-However, if the item is a gun, and it is stolen because a man knows that it will be used by someone else to kill his friend, then his action may be deemed virtuous, or the right thing to do.
-Take an apparently charitable actress who is not only known to be extremely wealthy but also known for her charitable funding efforts towards the impoverished.
-However, she knows that she only does this because it is good for her reputation as a celebrity.
-She makes headlines, photographers want to take pictures of her, and the attention wins her fans and sponsors.
-To most people she would seem virtuous.
-However, because of her motives, assuming that they were known, the Virtue ethicist would not view her behaviour as virtuous because she is doing this only for personal gain and popularity.
-This illustrates that whereas Deontological and Teleological ethics have universal moral laws, Virtue ethics determines the right or wrong action on a specific case-by-case basis.
-According to philosopher Linda Zagzebski, “The practically wise person is able to weigh the demands of all relevant virtues in a given situation and decide on the course of action that is most virtuous, all things considered” (3).
+However, if the item is a gun, and it is stolen because a person knows that it will be used by someone else for evil, then his action may be deemed virtuous, or the right thing to do.
+Consider a charitable actress who is not only known to be extremely wealthy but is also known for her charitable efforts towards the impoverished.
+However, she is aware that she only does charitable work because it is good for her reputation as a celebrity.
+It is all for the headlines, the photographers, and the attention needed to win over new fans and sponsors.
+To most people, she seems virtuous on the surface.
+But because of her motives one could argue that she is not virtuous because she is in it only for personal gain and popularity.
+This illustrates that whereas deontological ethics has universal moral laws (i.e. it is always good at all times to help the impoverished, independent of one’s motives for doing so), virtue ethics determines the right or wrong action on a specific case-by-case basis.
+According to philosopher Linda Zagzebski, “The practically wise person is able to weigh the demands of all relevant virtues in a given situation and decide on the course of action that is most virtuous, all things considered” (2).